Contact Me|Research

 It is intended to be especially free and fair, where all authors and readers are considered equal.
 It is a complete business system for electronic publishing based on this ideal with a win-win set of arrangements, contracts and software for the sale of copyrighted material in large and small amounts.

-Xanadu revolves around a concept of "transclusion," which emphasizes the reuse, intercomparison and understanding of materials in different media.
+Xanadu revolved around a concept of "transclusion," which emphasized the reuse, inter-comparison and understanding of materials in different media.
 "Transcluded data is not copied from one object to another, but merely pointed at and brought when necessary from the original."TN1 Thus, "electronic publication within the Xanadu system includes an implicit granting of the right to reference (or re-publish) within the Xanadu system."CS

-Xanadu publishing is principally based on selling copyrighted materials.
-In order to make this possible, the system guarantees that "the owner of any information be paid their chosen royalties on any portion of their documents, no matter how small, whenever and wherever they are used."XU
+Xanadu publishing was principally based on selling copyrighted materials.
+In order to make this possible, the system would guarantee that "the owner of any information be paid their chosen royalties on any portion of their documents, no matter how small, whenever and wherever they are used."XU

-For example, when a reader accesses a document that quotes another one, the system traces the quote to its origin -- the author of the source document automatically receives royalties.
-This way, there is no set price for a publication; instead, the author gets paid on "per-access" basis.
+For example, when a reader accessed a document that quoted another one, the system traced the quote to its origin the author of the source document automatically received royalties.
+This way, there was no set price for a publication; instead, the author would get paid on "per-access" basis.

 In the period of 1960-1979, Ted Nelson had been working on various designs of hypertext software.
 In 1972 the program implementation ran in programming languages Algol and Fortran.
 In 1979 Nelson assembled a new team for his project to redesign the system, with whose help the design of a "universal networking server" for Xanadu was completed in 1981.
 In 1983 the Xanadu Operating Company, Inc. was formed to complete development of the 1981 design.XU